Engineering metal halide PEROvskites by VAPour deposition

 To realise this, I propose a unique combinatorial fabrication-characterisation methodology for their in-situ spectroscopic characterisation.
 This approach will allow us to efficiently explore the multi-dimensional parameter space required to engineer the MHP properties and enable the development of the fundamental understanding of the film formation processes.

-Integration and Future Prospects
+Integration and Future Directions

 Finally, to reveal the structure-property relations, the engineered MHPs will be integrated into novel solar cell architectures.
 The approaches developed in PEROVAP will open a new path for MHP electronics and optoelectronics far beyond state-of-the-art.